ronlanla/cover-client-js/docs/programmatic-interface.md

 To get a set of default recommended analysis settings from the Diffblue Cover API, call `Analysis.getDefaultSettings`.

-The returned settings will be stored in the `defaultSettings` property of the analysis object.
+The returned default settings will be stored in the `defaultSettings` property of the analysis object.

 ```ts
 (async () => {